-Further research (2018) – Biographical database of Australia has enabled me to almost certainly tie our Patrick into the New South Wales Corps. (link here).
+The Biographical database of Australia has enabled me to almost certainly tie our Patrick into the 73rd Regiment on Foot.
 Sarah who is recorded as a free-woman (Mrs. London with a child) would stay on in Australia.
-Accurate record-keeping at the time that the family arrived was lacking and this was a criticism that made its way back to England’s government of the day.
-Patrick promptly dropped dead within a month of arriving, on the 27th March 1810.
+Poor record-keeping at the time with families arriving was a criticism that would make its way back to England’s government of the day.
+Tracking Patrick (John) and Sarah’s movements in Sydney has to date proven exasperatingly difficult.
+What is known without doubt is that a month after arriving Patrick (John) died on the 27th March 1810.